 Todd Kutzke – firstname.lastname@example.org

-Todd has been getting lost on his way to climbs and while splitboarding for two decades.
-Todd began his software career at Deloitte & Touche in 1997 after graduating from the University of Washington Graduate School of Business.
-He then worked for Microsoft for 12 years.
-While at Microsoft, Todd founded and grew an application security team that grew into a global information security consulting business.
-Todd also led a software engineering team responsible for shipping several application security products.
+Todd has been getting lost climbing and splitboarding for two decades.
+Todd began his technology career at Deloitte & Touche after attending the University of Washington Graduate School of Business.
+He then went to Microsoft and led Microsoft’s Inforamtion Security and Performance team that grew into a global consulting practice.
+Additionally, Todd led a software engineering team responsible for shipping several application security products for threat modeling and code analysis.
+In 2011, Todd along with Rob, founded rakkup.

 Nate Greenberg – email@example.com